AngeloPF69/TestGit/README.md

   Sintax: checkType(sType, ...)
   Returns: true - if all parameters have the type of sType.
            false - if #sType ~= #... (number of parameters are diferent from length of sType).
+	    	 - if there is at least one that doesn't match the type.
   ex: checkType("snt", "hello", number1, tTable) - Outputs: true.</pre>

   <p id="getLowestKey"></p>